Market Data FAQ

 6. What types of bonds are included in the Market Data Center?

-The Market Data Center provides information on Treasury & Agency Bonds, Corporate Bonds and Municipal Bonds.
+The Market Data Center provides information on Treasury & Agency Bonds, Corporate Bonds, Securitized Products, Bonds subject to Rule 144A and Municipal Bonds.
 You can search for information on bonds by using either the quick search or an advanced search option located in the Bonds portion of the Market Data Center.
 Additionally, Corporate Bonds are available from the Company Information Detail Page.

 7. What types of bonds are included in the Market Data Center, and what types of bonds are excluded from the Market Data Center?

-Information is available for Corporate and Agency bonds reported to TRACE unless they are 144A/Private Placements.
+Information is available for Corporate, Agency, Securitized Products and 144A bonds reported to TRACE.
 Also available is the information on Treasury and Municipal bonds.
 To learn more, please visit our TRACE Information Web page.

 8. What bond price is illustrated at the Market Data Center?